PitchforkAssistant/devvit-flair-assistant/redditwiki.md

 ## Flair Config

 This field accepts the configuration for each flair using a specific JSON structure.
+You can generate it using the [Flair Assistant Config Tool](https://pitchforkassistant.github.io/devvit-flair-assistant/).

-I would familiarizing yourself with the JSON syntax and then looking at [an example config](https://github.com/PitchforkAssistant/devvit-flair-assistant/blob/main/tests/validtestconfig.json) and then [validating your own config using a JSON schema validator](https://www.jsonschemavalidator.net/s/gp4q1VrH).
+If you wish to manually edit or create this config, I would recommend familiarizing yourself with the JSON syntax and then looking at [an example config](https://github.com/PitchforkAssistant/devvit-flair-assistant/blob/main/tests/validtestconfig.json) and then [validating your own config using a JSON schema validator](https://www.jsonschemavalidator.net/s/gp4q1VrH).

 The FlairAssistant configuration is a list of objects, where each object contains the flair's template ID and the desired actions.
 The most basic valid configuration that does nothing is an empty array or `[]`.